badosu/coil/README.md

 The content should be plain markdown.

-Pages are stored in `pages/title.md`
+Pages are stored in `pages/title.md` and accessible via `/title`

 ### Articles

 The content should be plain markdown.

-Articles are stored in `articles/YYYY-mm-dd-article-title.md`
+Articles are stored in `articles/YYYY-mm-dd-article-title.md`, and accessed via `/articles/YYYY-mm-dd-article-title`.

 License
 -------